barisere/twitter-api-clone/README.md

 The API is designed around two primary resources: Accounts and Tweets.

-Accounts are identified by unique usernames, and tweets are associated with accounts.
+Accounts are identified by unique usernames.
+If account A follows account B, B's username is added to A's `following` list.

+Tweets are associated with accounts.
 Replies to tweets are also tweets themselves, but with additional information identifying the tweet being replied.

+You can search for accounts and tweets using the search endpoint (/search).
+Searching is powered by MongoDB's text indexes.
+Account usernames, and tweets' message and author, are indexed.
+For tweets, the message is given more priority than the author, so a message tweet that has relevant information in its message text gets ranked higher than a tweet that has same information in its author information.

+### API Responses

+Whenever the API returns data with a status code in the range [200, 400) (exclusive upper bound), the data is contained in the `data` field.
+For error responses, the error information is contained in the `error` field.
+Both fields are mutually exclusive.
+Most error responses have an additional error code attached in the `error.code` field.

 ## Implementation Technologies